Hegseth insists the Iran conflict is 'not endless' and declares, 'We fight to win'

 The latest sign of the escalating upheaval came when U.S. ally Kuwait “mistakenly shot down” three American fighter jets during a combat mission as Iranian aircraft, ballistic missiles and drones were attacking.
 U.S. Central Command said all six pilots ejected safely from the American F-15E Strike Eagles and were in stable condition.

-U.S. officials have not offered any exit plan or offered signs that the conflict would end anytime soon, and the Khamenei cast doubt on the future of the Islamic Republic and hurtled the region into broader instability.
+U.S. officials have not offered any exit plan or offered signs that the conflict would end anytime soon, and Khamenei's death cast doubt on the future of the Islamic Republic and hurtled the region into broader instability.

 In laying out a case for the strikes, Hegseth pointed to the Iranian regime as having started the conflict from its inception, declaring that for 47 years it has "waged a savage, one-sided war against America.”

-“Their war on Americans has become our retribution against their Ayatolloah and his death cult,” he said.
+“Their war on Americans has become our retribution against their ayatollah and his death cult,” he said.

 He did not point to any threat of an imminent nuclear threat from Iran, and he said again that last summer’s strikes by the U.S. and Israel “obliterated their nuclear program to rubble.”